 - IllegalRealtimeArgumentException-when scheduling is not compatible with the associated scheduler.
-Also when this schedulable may not use the heap and scheduling is located in heap memory. - IllegalAssignmentError-when this object cannot hold a reference to scheduling or scheduling cannot hold a reference to this. - IllegalTaskStateException-when the task is active and the new scheduling parameters are not compatible with the current scheduler.
+Also when this schedulable may not use the heap and scheduling is located in heap memory. - IllegalAssignmentError-when this object cannot hold a reference to scheduling or scheduling cannot hold a reference to this. - IllegalTaskStateException-when the task is active and the new scheduling parameters are not compatible with the current scheduler or the intersection of affinity in scheduling and the affinity of this object's realtime thread group does not correspond to a valid affinity.